ClickCease 5 Marketing Hook Examples that Capture Customer’s Emotions

 KFC: Finger lickin’ good.

-“Finger Licking Good” is a compelling marketing hook used by KFC to appeal to the customer’s sense of taste and persuade them to try their food.
 The slogan implies that the customer will enjoy the taste of KFC’s fried chicken and effectively communicates the value of the product, motivating the customer to take action.

 KFC marketing hook example with a sign saying 'it's finger lickin' good'